xblaster/NodeTetrinet/README.md

 # Launch your own server

-Checkout the project on command line
+Checkout the project and type in a command line
+>npm install

-    node app.js
+>node app.js

+# TODO LIST

+* add "special power" like in the original tetrinet to make the game more "fun"
+* clean the code.
+Some part are quite weird
+* do not set vars directly on socket

+# License
+Copyright (c) 2013 Jérôme WAX
+Licensed under the MIT license.